niaid/image_portal_workflows/docs/source/prefect.rst

 Deploying workflows
 -------------------

 Once the prefect server is running and workpool is created.
 You can login to respective *BigSky* instance (dev, qa, prod) and deploy the workflows.

 Make sure the configurations are correct:

+0. Ensure prefect server `workpool` exists in the workpools tab on the appropriate Prefect Web console.

 1. Update prefect.yaml to change the user and/or directory names